 The trip was well planned, nicely organized and executed.
 All lodging and tours groups were prepared for our arrival helping make travel smooth and easy.
 The agenda allowed us to see a good cross section of the varying Namibian landscape and just about every variety of animal in the country.
 There was plenty of time for us to stop and photograph the sites as we traveled.
 Julie certainly planned this trip with the photographer in mind.
 Julie’s low key demeanor kept the mood of the group light and fun.

-The members of our group had a wide ranged of experience with cameras and photography.
+The members of our group had a wide range of experience with cameras and photography.
 Julie was able to work with those who needed help no matter whether they were a novice or more experienced.

 I certainly would recommend this trip to any photographer who wants to experience Namibia.

-“The trip that Julie arranged to Namibia hit all the right notes.
+“The trip that Julie arranged hit all the right notes.
 Her attention to detail ensured that we had a perfect itinerary with lodging that at times was nothing short of decadent.
 One could not imagine a better guide and Julie’s preparation was meticulous.
 You will find no better or encouraging tutor if you are looking to improve your photography skills.
 Among her many gifts, Julie never forgets that taking photography should always be fun.
 If you want a once-in-a-lifetime trip to an amazing country with opportunities to visit breathtaking landscapes and see extraordinary wildlife, I whole-heartedly recommend a journey with Julie.” – Gary – Tennessee, US.